• Skip to content

 Check out a detailed comparison between Aquasana and Berkey gravity filters for your countertop to see which one is best for your needs!

 Using a patented Claryum system, it keeps water off of the filter by using power to process and purify the water.
-The power forces the water through the carbon much faster and leaves it less likely to have bacteria growing on it.
+The power forces the water through the carbon filter much faster and leaves it less likely to have bacteria growing on it.

 In addition to all of that, it is super versatile as it can be used as a countertop water dispenser or as a pitcher that you can put into the fridge.
 It is very slim and takes up far less space than most countertop systems.
 Plus, it is NSF certified so it is guaranteed to filter far more than Brita or other charcoal water filter pitchers.